 The first two weeks on the Station are spent getting used to living and working in microgravity.
-During this time, Alexander’s body will adapt to the change in air pressure and gravity.
-His spine will grow longer, fluids in his body will shift towards his head and his bones will weaken.
+During this time, Alexander’s body adapted to the change in air pressure and gravity.
+His spine grew longer, fluids in his body shifted towards his head and his bones weakened.

 Many astronauts suffer from headaches and space sickness during their first few days as their brain copes with all the changes.

 An astronaut’s life is an organised life.
-Alexander will have a strictly controlled timeline to follow once he settles into life on the Space Station.
+Alexander had a strictly controlled timeline to follow once he settled into life on the Space Station.
 A typical week’s schedule is not unlike on Earth.
-During weekdays he will spend six days working on science and maintaining the Station.
+During weekdays he spent six days working on science and maintaining the Station.
 A day starts and ends with the Daily Planning Conference, when ground control informs the astronauts of news and activities.

-Once a week, Alexander has a private call with his flight surgeon to discuss his health and training schedule.
+Once a week, Alexander had a private call with his flight surgeon to discuss his health and training schedule.

 Weekends are spent resting and doing housekeeping – even astronauts need to clean up after themselves.
-Scientists on Earth always prepare a number of voluntary tasks that Alexander can do if he has time.
+Scientists on Earth always prepare a number of voluntary tasks that Alexander could do if he had time.
 These ‘back-pocket experiments’ are designed to start and stop easily at any time.